 Among other additions featured in new and improved Microsoft’s Outlook Calendar App, one worth noticing is the weather information.
 The feature resides silently at the top of the calendar view.
 The toolbar proves handy in planning our meetings and other events.
 For instance, you could check the weather information before planning your visit to a venue.

-There are two units for temperature one, Celsius and other Fahrenheit.
-Although, we are not in a science lab it becomes important for us to discern the difference between the two units first as these cover our topic of discussion.
+There are two units for temperature, Celsius and Fahrenheit.
+Although we are not in a science lab it becomes important for us to discern the difference between the two units first as these cover our topic of discussion.

-Open Outlook 2016 and go to the File menu > Options.
+Open Outlook or Office 365 and go to the File menu > Options.

-Under Outlook Options look for Calendar option and then, Weather.
+Under Outlook Options look for the Calendar option and then, Weather.

 Now scroll all the way to the bottom of the page and you’ll find a Weather category.
 Here you can uncheck the “Show weather on the calendar” to disable it.
 Or just switch the temperature display between Celsius and Fahrenheit.
 Click OK to save the changes and exit.

-Alternatively, you can click the Settings icon in the lower-left corner of the calendar screen, chose weather settings and select Celsius under temperature scale.
+Alternatively, you can click the Settings icon in the lower-left corner of the calendar screen, choose weather settings, and select Celsius under the temperature scale.

 That’s all, your weather settings will change from Fahrenheit to Celsius instantly.
-Now when you go back to the calendar view, all the weather forecast should show in Celsius instead of Fahrenheit.
+Now when you go back to the calendar view, all the weather forecasts should show in Celsius instead of Fahrenheit.